Sixth nerve palsy: Management

-The first aims of management should be to identify and treat the cause of the condition, where this is possible, and to relieve the patient's symptoms, where present.
+The first aims of management should be to identify and treat the condition's cause, where possible, and to relieve the patient's symptoms, where present.
 In children, who rarely appreciate diplopia, the aim will be to maintain binocular vision and, thus, promote proper visual development.

-Thereafter, a period of observation of around 6 months is appropriate before any further intervention, as some palsies will recover without the need for surgery.
+Thereafter, a period of observation of around 6 months is appropriate before any further intervention, as some palsies will recover without surgery.

 Symptom relief and/or binocular vision maintenance

-This is most commonly achieved through the use of fresnel prisms.
-These slim flexible plastic prisms can be attached to the patient's glasses, or to plano glasses if the patient has no refractive error, and serve to compensate for the inward misalignment of the affected eye.
-Unfortunately, the prism only correct for a fixed degree of misalignment and, because the affected individual's degree of misalignment will vary depending upon their direction of gaze, they may still experience diplopia when looking to the affected side.
-The prisms are available in different strengths and the most appropriate one can be selected for each patient.
+This is most commonly achieved through the use of Fresnel prisms.
+These slim, flexible plastic prisms can be attached to the patient's glasses or to plano glasses if the patient has no refractive error and serve to compensate for the inward misalignment of the affected eye.
+Unfortunately, the prism only corrects for a fixed degree of misalignment, and because the affected individual's degree of misalignment will vary depending upon their direction of gaze, they may still experience diplopia when looking to the affected side.
+The prisms are available in different strengths, and the most appropriate can be selected for each patient.
 However, in patients with large deviations, the thickness of the prism required may reduce vision so much that binocularity is not achievable.
-In such cases it may be more appropriate simply to occlude one eye temporarily.
-Occlusion would never be used in infants though both because of the risk of inducing stimulus deprivation amblyopia and because they do not experience diplopia.
+In such cases, it may be more appropriate to occlude one eye temporarily.
+Occlusion would never be used in infants, though, because of the risk of inducing stimulus deprivation amblyopia and because they do not experience diplopia.

-Other management options at this initial stage include the use of botulinum toxin, which is injected into the ipsilateral medial rectus (botulinum toxin therapy of strabismus).
-The use of BT serves a number of purposes.
-Firstly, it helps to prevent the contracture of the medial rectus which might result from its acting unopposed for a long period.
-Secondly, by reducing the size of the deviation temporarily it might allow prismatic correction to be used where this was not previously possible, and, thirdly, by removing the pull of the medial rectus it may serve to reveal whether the palsy is partial or complete by allowing any residual movement capability of the lateral rectus to operate.
-Thus, the toxin works both therapeutically, by helping to reduce symptoms and enhancing the prospects for fuller ocular movements post-operatively, and diagnostically, by helping to determine the type of operation most appropriate for each patient.
+Other management options at this initial stage include using botulinum toxin, which is injected into the ipsilateral medial rectus (botulinum toxin therapy of strabismus).
+The use of BT serves several purposes.
+Firstly, it helps to prevent the contracture of the medial rectus, which might result from its acting unopposed for a long period.
+Secondly, by reducing the size of the deviation temporarily, it might allow prismatic correction to be used where this was not previously possible, and, thirdly, by removing the pull of the medial rectus, it may serve to reveal whether the palsy is partial or complete by allowing any residual movement capability of the lateral rectus to operate.
+Thus, the toxin works therapeutically by helping to reduce symptoms and enhancing the prospects for fuller ocular movements post-operatively, and diagnostically, by helping to determine the type of operation most appropriate for each patient.

 A Cochrane Review on interventions for eye movement disorders due to acquired brain injury, last updated June 2017, identified one study of botulinum toxin for acute sixth nerve palsy.
-The Cochrane review authors judged this to be low-certainty evidence; the study was not masked and the estimate of effect was imprecise.
+The Cochrane review authors judged this to be low-certainty evidence; the study was not masked, and the effect estimate was imprecise.